awsdocs/amazon-glacier-developer-guide/doc_source/api-SetVaultAccessPolicy.md

 ### Example Response<a name="api-SetVaultAccessPolicy-example-response"></a>

-If the request was successful, Amazon Glacier returns a `HTTP 204 No Content` as shown in the following example\.
+If the request was successful, Amazon S3 Glacier \(Glacier\) returns a `HTTP 204 No Content` as shown in the following example\.

 ```
 1. HTTP/1.1 204 No Content